pkivolowitz/CSC1100-J-2020/Installing Python on Mac OS.md

 ### Python modules first time setup

-1. Paste `python3 -m pip install --upgrade pip setuptools wheel` and hit enter.
+1. Paste `python -m pip install --upgrade pip setuptools wheel` and hit enter.
 Alert instructor if the last line printed does not include "Successfully".

 2 `pip install PyPl` and hit enter.
 Alert instructor if the last line doe snot include "Successfully"

-3. Use this [link](https://files.pythonhosted.org/packages/6b/d1/71d3e9cd5e57ff34bd506f815ac0deeaaa655825f41f6fbfbaf8a69886e2/scipy-1..-cp37-cp37m-macosx_10_6_intel.whl).
+3. Use this [link](https://files.pythonhosted.org/packages/6b/d1/71d3e9cd5e57ff34bd506f815ac0deeaaa655825f41f6fbfbaf8a69886e2/scipy-1.4.0-cp37-cp37m-macosx_10_6_intel.whl).
 Save the file to your Downloads folder.
 Wait for the download to finish. **NOTE** Notice the 37 repeated in this file name?
 It corresponds to having installed Python 3.7.X.
 If this is not the case, the following will not work and you should alert the instructor.

 4. Back in the command prompt paste `pip install Downloads/scipy-1.4.0-cp37-cp37m-macosx_10_6_intel.whl` and hit enter.
 Alert the instructor if the last line does not include "Successfully".